SaneBow/alsa-aec/README.md

 ## Troubleshoot

 * `arecord: xrun:1664: read/write error, state = RUNNING`
   * Check your setting of `defaults.pcm.aec.capture_hw.rate`.
 It must be set to a sample rate natively supported by the capture device.
 * `aplay: xrun:1664: read/write error, state = PREPARED`
   * Check your setting of `defaults.pcm.aec.playback_hw.rate`.
 It must be set to a sample rate natively supported by the playback device.
 * If you set `playback_pcm` or `capture_pcm` to other device and see xruns, you can try to wrap the device with a `rate` plugin and set `slave.rate` to a value supported by the device.

+[alsacap](https://www.volkerschatz.com/noise/alsa.html#alsacap) is a nice tool to help you find your device's supported sample rates.

 ## Internal of the AEC Virtual Device